syncfusion-content/reactjs-docs/ReactJS/PivotGrid/getting-started.md

 ---
-title: Getting Started for React JS PivotGrid
+title: Getting Started for PivotGrid in Syncfusion Essential ReactJS
 description: How to create a PivotGrid with data source.
-platform: React JS
+platform: reactjs
 control: PivotGrid
 documentation: ug
 keywords: ejpivotgrid, pivotgrid, js pivotgrid